 But, anyway, that wasn't the only thing that interested Spike (well, it didn't interest him exactly, but it did give more credence to the rumours he had heard) because, when Willow had mentioned the SGC being possessed, he'd taken an instinctive breath, the first for a while now.
 And he was smelling something odd.

-"You're sure your not possessed?"
+"You're sure you’re not possessed?"
 Spike asked Willow bluntly.

 " Buffy said indignantly, glaring at him again.